Aller au contenu principal

 Notes & vocabulary

-Your own workbook, on top of today's expression.
+Your own personal notebook, alongside today's expression.

 • Up to ten words or expressions to remember each day

-• Free notes: “what I understood today”
+• Free-form notes: “what clicked for me today”

 5